 Restarting File Explorer should resolve the issue.
 But if that doesn’t happen, close all running apps and restart your computer once.
 Check if the Taskbar is active now.

 Method 3: Run the startup troubleshooter & Taskbar

 If the Start menu doesn’t open when you click the Start button, use the official Start menu Troubleshooter available for Windows 10 to diagnose and troubleshoot the Start menu.
 Download the Start menu troubleshooter and run it along to fix all the problems.

 Method 4: Restore Windows 10 to the day before it crashed

-If the system restore point feature is enabled for your Windows 10 drive, you can restore Windows 10 to an earlier date when the Taskbar is working to resolve the issue.
-You can refer to our guide on how to restore Windows 10 to an earlier date for step-by-step instructions.
+If the system restores point feature is enabled for your Windows 10 drive, you can restore Windows 10 to an earlier date when the Taskbar works to resolve the issue.
+You can refer to our guide on fixing Windows 10 to a previous date for step-by-step instructions.

 Method 5: Create a new user account

 If the Taskbar is not working even after following the troubleshooting instructions mentioned above, you can create a new user account and check if the Taskbar is working there.
 If the Taskbar works without issue, you can move all files from your current user account to the new Taskbar and install the required programs.

 If there is no solution to help you solve the Taskbar issue, you have no choice but to reset or reinstall Windows 10.
 As you know, you can reset Windows 10 without losing data.

 If you want to do a clean install, get Windows 10 ISO from Microsoft and then refer to creating bootable USB of Windows 10 tutorial and reinstall Windows 10 without data loss.